-Uruguay’s Punta del Este Is The Latin Riviera and Cote d’Azur!
+Uruguay’s Punta del Este is The Latin Riviera and Cote d’Azur!

 Over the past decade, well-heeled Brazilian, Argentinean, American and Europeans are buying up homes in Punta Del Este, fueling a real estate boom and generating a new, upscale lifestyle.

 At Punta’s longest beach, Playa Mansa, shallow water, soft sand and proximity to downtown make it the most family-oriented beach.
-Playa Brava continues on the Atlantic side toward La Barra where high rise modern condominium towers stretch along the beach.
+Playa Brava continues on the Atlantic side toward La Barra where modern condominium towers stretch along the beach.

 A staple of Uruguayan cuisine is beef, raised along the rugged interior estancias where gauchos — counterparts to American cowboys — round them up.
-So, dining in an Uruguayan steak house with beef grilled parrillada or gaucho style, is a must.
+So, dining in an Uruguayan steak house with beef grilled parrillada or gaucho style is a must.

 Entrepreneurs are filling culinary niche demands with new wineries, olive oil estates, and dairy farms crafting artisanal cheeses and other delicacies.